vlykhoiedenko/py-cinema-visit/README.md

 # Cleaner Anna is cleaning hall number 5.
 ```

-**NOTE**: Each method which is responsible to perform something should just print a message using `print()` function.
+**Important Note**: Each method responsible for performing a task should only print a message using
-No need to return something or use `logging` module.
-Finally, check your code using this [checklist](checklist.md)
+the `print()` function.
+There is no need to return anything or use the `logging` module.

-before pushing your solution.
+Finally, check your code using this [checklist](checklist.md) before pushing your solution.